emilengler/arti/crates/tor-netdoc/README.md

 # tor-netdoc

-Parse and represent directory objects used in Tor.
+`tor-netdoc`: Parse and represent directory objects used in Tor.

 ## Overview